 InterSystems IRIS supports parts of the WS-ReliableMessaging specifications, as described in the first topic.
 This specification provides a mechanism to reliably deliver a sequence of messages, in order.
 The easiest way to use this support is to create a security policy and use the Reliable Message Delivery option in the Web Service/Client Configuration Wizard.
 Another option is to manually use reliable messaging, as described in this topic.

 Sending a Sequence of Messages from the Web Client

 To send a sequence of messages reliably from an InterSystems IRIS web client to a web service that supports WS-ReliableMessaging, do the following:

 Specify the security header elements of the web client as needed.
-See previous chapters of this book.
+See previous topics of this book.

 This method has the following signature: